joakim/bismark/readme.md

 ### Paragraphs

-Paragraphs are separated by one or more blank lines, line breaks are retained.
+Paragraphs are separated by one or more blank lines, line breaks within the paragraph are retained.

 	The most dangerous thought you can have as a creative person is to _think you know